Project FIND Adapted Training

 Forensic Interviewing Individuals Who Do Not Speak

-The Adapted FIND three-day training is designed for established forensic interviewers with previous basic training and extensive experience in forensic interviewing and/or those working with individuals with disabilities.
+The Adapted FIND three-day training is designed for established forensic interviewers with previous basic training and extensive experience in forensic interviewing and or working with individuals with disabilities.
 The training is founded in forensic interviewing best practices with considerations and adaptations to account for individuals who do not speak, use gestures to communicate, speak few words or utilize a communication device.
 The curriculum is designed to support forensic interviewers to gather information from alleged victims and witnesses in the most reliable and legally defensible manner.
-Topics include:

 - Completion of basic forensic interviewing training (min.
 32 hours) and/or equivalent investigative or interviewing training

 - Demonstrated experience in interviewing and/or investigating allegations of abuse and neglect

 - Completion of Project FIND Advanced Certificate Training

 Cost for this training is $550 per person, billed via PayPal after the participant's application is approved.